httpwg/http-extensions/draft-ietf-httpbis-client-cert-field.md

 approach to this commonly occurring functionality could improve and simplify interoperability between independent implementations.

-This document aspires to standardize two HTTP header fields, `Client-Cert` and `Client-Cert-Chain`,  which a TLS terminating reverse proxy (TTRP) adds to requests sent to the backend origin servers.
+This document describes two HTTP header fields, `Client-Cert` and `Client-Cert-Chain`,  which a TLS terminating reverse proxy (TTRP) adds to requests sent to the backend origin servers.
 The `Client-Cert` field value contains the end-entity client certificate from  the mutually-authenticated TLS